Transport in Qatar: Railways

+Doha Metro

 In June 2013, Qatar Rail awarded four design and build contracts worth approximately $8.2 billion for phase one of the Doha metro.
-The project will include four rail lines and an underground section in the center of the capital Doha and will link stadiums for the 2022 World Cup soccer tournament.
+The project included four rail lines and an underground section in the center of the capital Doha, and links to stadiums for the 2022 FIFA World Cup soccer tournament.
 The contracts were for the Red Line North project, the Red Line South project, the Green Line project and another one to design and build the metro's major stations.
 The projects are expected to employ more than 20,000 workers at its peak, construction is scheduled to begin later this year for completion by 2019.
-Construction of the metro was originally planned to start in the first quarter of 2010.
+Metro construction was originally planned to start in the first quarter of 2010.

 Doha Metro's Red Line became the first line officially opened to the public on 8 May 2019.
 This was followed by the launch of the Gold Line on 21 November 2019, and the opening of the Green Line on 10 December 2019.